-To be eligible for On-Leave Status, a graduate nursing student must comply with the policies and procedures outlined in University of Washington Graduate School

-Memorandum No. 9 (Revised 2021), On Leave Policy to Maintain Graduate Student Status.
+To be eligible for On-Leave Status, a graduate nursing student must comply with the policies and procedures outlined in University of Washington Graduate School Policy 3.5, On-Leave Policy to Maintain Graduate Student Status.
 Graduate Certificate Students are not eligible for leave of absence.

-Steps for Petitioning for On-Leave Status"
+Steps for Petitioning for On-Leave Status:

-- 1. Review policies and procedures outlined in University of Washington Graduate School Memorandum No. 9, On Leave Procedures to Maintain Graduate Student Status. - 2.
-Log into MyGrad to submit your On-Leave request online.
+- 1. Review policies and procedures outlined in University of Washington Graduate School Policy 3.5, On-Leave Procedures to Maintain Graduate Student Status. - Log into MyGrad to submit your On-Leave request online.
 Requests for leave must be submitted quarterly during the regular academic year to maintain graduate student status. - 3.
 Obtain the written approval of the Associate Dean for Academic Affairs and the student's faculty adviser or doctoral supervisory chair.
-These approvals may be submitted by e-mail to the Graduate Student Program Advisor (Betsy Mau, bmau@uw.edu). - 4.
+These approvals may be submitted by e-mail to the Graduate Student Program Advisor (Han Seo, huseo@uw.edu). - 4.
 Submit fee payment online.
 Payment must be received by the last day of instruction.
 This will not be automatically billed to student account. - 5.
 Upon return to the University from On-Leave status, re-subscription to the appropriate student email list may be required.